rpatrick00/terraform-provider-environment/README.md

 ### Attributes
 ___
-- `value` - The final value of the environment variable (after applying the `default`, if specified).
+- `value` - The final value of the environment variable (after applying the `default`, if specified.